 Our mission at Visit San Antonio is succinct: Bringing the world to San Antonio.
-Recent events, however, have forced us to re-examine exactly what that means.
+Current events, however, forced us to re-examine exactly what that means.
 When the world arrives at our doorstep, what will it find today and moving forward?

-The effect of doing so, moment by moment and person by person, will provide the seismic effect of real change.
+The effect of doing so, moment by moment and person by person, will provide the seismic impact of real change.

 With that in mind, we will listen.
 We will be intentional.
 We will use our platform to create that real change.